Counties of Hungary (1000–1920)

-A county (vármegye ("castle-county" or "castellar-county") or megye; the earlier refers to the counties of the Kingdom of Hungary) is the name of a type of administrative unit in Hungary.
+A county (vármegye 'castle-county' or megye) is the name of a type of administrative unit in Hungary.

 This article deals with counties in the former Kingdom of Hungary from the 10th century until the Treaty of Trianon of 1920.
 For lists of individual counties, see: Administrative divisions of the Kingdom of Hungary.
 For counties of Hungary since 1950, see: Counties of Hungary.

 Nomenclature

 Origin of the name

 The Latin word comitatus is derived from the word comes, which originally stood for companion or retinue member.
 In the Early and High Middle Ages, the title comes was a noble title used with various meanings, in the Kingdom of Hungary especially (but not exclusively) with the meaning "county head".

 The Hungarian word megye is likely derived from Southern Slavic medja (međa, међа) meaning approximately territorial border.
 The Slavic word in turn is related to Latin medius (middle) through a common Indo-European root.
 The original word is still used in present-day Slavic languages: in Slovak (as medza), in Slovenian (as meja), in Serbo-Croatian (as međa, међа), in a similar sense, and in Hungarian it seems to have meant, initially, the border of a county.
 Hungarian has another word (mezsgye) of the same origin meaning borderland.

 The Hungarian word ispán (county head) is derived from the Southern Slavic word župan (жупан), which was used by the Slavs living in the Carpathian Basin before the arrival of the Hungarians and stood for the head of various territorial units.
 The title župan was also used as a ruling title in medieval Serbia.